course-dprep/host-characteristics-on-airbnb-prices/README.md

+# The effect of host characteristics on price

-# Are hosts influencing the price?
+### Are host characteristics influencing the price?

 ## Table of content
 [1.
 Our project](https://github.com/course-dprep/team-assignment-team-6/edit/master/README.md#1-our-project)